-3.23.2 General-purpose timers (TIM2, TIM16)
+3.27.2 General-purpose timers (TIM2, TIM3, TIM16, TIM17)

-There are two synchronizable general-purpose timers embedded in the device (see Table 14 for differences).
+There are up to four synchronizable general-purpose timers embedded in the device (see Table 18 for differences).
 Each general-purpose timer can be used to generate PWM outputs, or act as a simple time base.

-- TIM2 - Full-featured general-purpose timer with 32-bit auto-reload up/downcounter, with 16-bit prescaler. - Feature four independent channels for input capture/output compare, PWM or one-pulse mode output.
-They can work together, or with the other general-purpose timers via the Timer Link feature for synchronization or event chaining. - The counters can be frozen in Debug mode. - Independent DMA request generation, support of quadrature encoders. - TIM16 - General-purpose timers with mid-range features. - 16-bit auto-reload upcounters and 16-bit prescalers. and one channel and one complementary channel. - All channels can be used for input capture/output compare, PWM or one-pulse mode output. - The counters can be frozen in Debug mode. - Independent DMA request generation.
+- TIM2, TIM3 - Full-featured general-purpose timers with 32-bit auto-reload up/downcounter (TIM2), 16-bit auto-reload up/downcounter (TIM3), both with 16-bit prescaler. - Feature four independent channels for input capture/output compare, PWM or one-pulse mode output.
+They can work together, or with the other general-purpose timers via the Timer Link feature for synchronization or event chaining. - The counters can be frozen in Debug mode. - Independent DMA request generation, support of quadrature encoders. - TIM16, TIM17 - General-purpose timers with mid-range features. - 16-bit auto-reload upcounters and 16-bit prescalers. and one channel and one complementary channel. - All channels can be used for input capture/output compare, PWM or one-pulse mode output. - The timers can work together via the Timer Link feature for synchronization or event chaining.
+The timers have independent DMA request generation. - The counters can be frozen in Debug mode. - Independent DMA request generation.

-3.23.3 Low-power timer (LPTIM1)
+3.27.3 Low-power timers (LPTIM1, LPTIM2)

-The devices embed one low-power timer, with an independent clock, running in Stop mode if clocked by HSI16, LSE, LSI, or an external clock.
-This timer is able to wake up the system from Stop mode.
+The devices embed two low-power timers, with an independent clock, running in Stop mode if clocked by HSI16, LSE, LSI, or an external clock.
+They are able to wake up the system from Stop mode.

-LPTIM1 is active in Stop modes.
+LPTIM1, LPTIM2 are active in Stop modes.

-The low-power timer supports the following features:
+The low-power timers support the following features: